zoracrimson/sinatra-hello-world-basics-online-web-pt-031119/README.md

 Fork and clone this repository and run `bundle install` to get started!

-Run `shotgun` to start a local server so that you can test your app in your browser.
+On your local environment (not in the IDE), run `shotgun` to start a local server so that you can test your app in your browser.
 Shotgun default is using port 9393, you should be able to visit the following url `http://localhost:9393`.

 1. Write a `get` method in the `app.rb` file to respond to the root URL '/'.
 2. The `get` route should respond with the string `"Hello, World!"`.